Heaven Up Here: Reception

 Heaven Up Here was generally well received by the music press and critics.
 In a 1982 interview with the band for the NME, rock journalist Barney Hoskyns described the album as "one of the most superior articulations of 'rock' form in living memory."
 Later reviews have continued to receive the album well: AllMusic reviewer Aaron Warshaw said that McCulloch "sings with soaring abandon and passion throughout the album" and that Sergeant's guitar playing was at its "angular finest".
 Not all reviews were positive: Robert Christgau of The Village Voice said that he held "no brief against tuneless caterwaul, but tuneless psychedelic caterwaul has always been another matter."
 In his 1999 book From the Shores of Lake Placid and Other Stories, the band's manager Bill Drummond said "The album is dull as ditchwater.
 The songs are unformed, the sound uniformly grey."

 Heaven Up Here sold well in the United Kingdom, staying on the UK Albums Chart for a total of 16 weeks and reaching a peak of number 10 in June 1981.
 The album was the first release by Echo & the Bunnymen to make it onto the American charts when it reached number 184 on the Billboard 200.

 In 2012, the album ranked number 463 on Rolling Stone magazine's list of the 500 greatest albums of all time.
 The NME ranked the album number 39 on its list of the 50 greatest albums of the 1980s and number 51 on its list of the greatest albums of all time.
-The album also received the NME's 1981 best album award.
+The album also received the NMEs 1981 best album award.
 Reynolds described the award as "essentially an anti-New Pop protest vote by post-punk's silent majority".

+Legacy

+The song "The Disease" was covered — re-titled as "From Heaven" — in 2024 by American industrial metal band Static-X for their album Project Regeneration Vol. 2; it is based on an archival vocal recording of late frontman Wayne Static who died in 2014.